SatishDivvi/Linux-Server-Configuration---Item-Catalog-App/README.md

 3. `sudo apt-get update` - Update the version number of all software's installed.
 4. `sudo apt-get upgrade` - Install the updates.

-**Note:** _New Packages such as new kernel versions will not be installed by `apt-get upgrade` command and need to be installed by command `sudo apt-get dist upgrade`.
+**Note:** _New Packages such as new kernel versions will not be installed by `apt-get upgrade` command and need to be installed by command `sudo apt-get dist-upgrade`.
 Below steps are for the same._

 ### Enabling the Default Ubuntu Firewall (UFW)